johnbillion/user-switching/readme.txt

 = Security =

- * Only users with the ability to edit other users can switch user accounts (by default this is only Administrators).
+ * Only users with the ability to edit other users can switch user accounts (by default this is only Administrators on single site installs, and Super Admins on Multisite installs).
 Lower level users cannot switch accounts.
- * User switching is protected with the WordPress nonce security system, meaning only those who are allowed to switch users can switch.
+ * User switching is protected with WordPress' nonce security system, meaning only those who intend to switch users can switch.
  * Full support for administration over SSL (if applicable).
  * Passwords are not (and cannot be) revealed.
+ * Originating user information is stored in the same secure manner as authentication cookies.

 = Translations Included =